 Landing the best accounting jobs takes work.
 And whether you’re a recent graduate, between employers or looking for a different role in the middle of your career or beyond, you need to manage your time effectively with job search strategies that work.

-Robert Half’s 2021 Salary Guide for Accounting and Finance Professionals offers key insights.
-Below are some of the in-demand roles listed in the latest guide, a brief description of typical job responsibilities, and the midpoint starting salary (or median national salary) for the position:
+Robert Half’s latest Salary Guide offers key insights.
+Below are some of the in-demand roles listed in the guide and a brief description of typical job responsibilities for the position:

 Controllers plan, direct and coordinate all accounting operational functions.
 Their duties include coordinating and preparing internal and external financial statements, providing management with information vital to decision-making, managing the budget process, evaluating accounting and internal control systems, and overseeing regulatory reporting.